MaxIvanyshen/Spying-Cats-API/README.md

 I decided to use [SQLite](https://www.sqlite.org/) database to simplify sharing this application's code.
 Used [GORM](https://gorm.io/index.html) to perform transactions between go application and database

 ### Running Application
-To run this API just go to root directory and run ```go run main.go``` and go to http://localhost:8080 If application requires some modules (which should be already installed), try running these commands before running application:
+To run this API just go to root directory and run ```go run main.go``` and go to http://localhost:8080 \nIf application requires some modules (which should be already installed), try running these commands before running application:
 ```bash
     go get github.com/gin-gonic/gin
     go get github.com/gin-gonic/gin